Art Competition

 - Photography

-The rules, checklist, and release form for the competition are scheduled to be posted in early February on House.gov's Congressional Art Competition page.
+The rules, checklist, and release form for the competition can be found on House.gov's Congressional Art Competition page.